CarterT27/digital_garden/content/COGS 9 Lecture 2.md

 > 1. Minimal risk for research which otherwise couldn't be conducted
 > or
 > 2. When an activity is designed to assure or improve quality rather than contribute to generalizable knowledge, in which case it doesn’t meet the Common Rule’s definition of “research”

-> [!definition] Common Rule
-> The Federal Policy for the Protection of Human Subjects
-> - Requirements for assuring compliance by research institutions
-> - Requirements for researchers' obtaining and documenting informed consent
-> - Requirements for Institutional Review Board (IRB) membership, function, operations, review of research, and record keeping.
-> - Protections for certain vulnerable research subjects
-> 	- pregnant women
-> 	- in vitro fertilization and fetuses
-> 	- prisoners
-> 	- children

-> [!definition] The Belmont Report
-> **The Belmont Report**, published in 1974 by the National Commission for the Protection of Human Subjects of Biomedical and Behavioral Research, is a statement of basic ethical principles and guidelines that should assist in resolving the ethical problems that surround the conduct of research with human subjects.
-> The Belmont Report presents three principles; serve as basic concepts in the conduct of research with human subjects:
-> - Beneficence
-> - Respect for Persons
-> - Justice
-> The principles are intended to "assist scientists, subjects, reviewers and interested citizens to understand the ethical issues inherent in research involving human subjects."
-It is generally accepted that the principles share equal weight, and the evaluation and conduct of human subjects research are done in the context of all three.

-> [!note] Beneficience and Risk/Benefit Analysis
-> “Persons are treated in an ethical manner not only by respecting their decisions and protecting them from harm, but also by making efforts to secure their well-being.”
-> “Beneficence...requires that we protect against risk of harm to subjects and also that we be concerned about the loss of the substantial benefits that might be gained from research.”

-> [!note] Respect for Persons and Informed Consent
-> Don’t “withhold information necessary to make a considered judgment, when there are no compelling reasons to do so.”
-> “In most cases of research involving human subjects, respect for persons demands that subjects enter into the research voluntarily and with adequate information.
-In some situations, however, application of the principle is not obvious.”
-> “In all cases of research involving incomplete disclosure, such research is justified only if it is clear that:
-> 1. incomplete disclosure is truly necessary to accomplish the goals of the research
-> 2. there are no undisclosed risks to subjects that are more than minimal, and
-> 3. there is an adequate plan for debriefing subjects, when appropriate, and for dissemination of research results to them.”

-> [!note] Justice and Who Benefits?
-> “The principle of Justice answers the question:
-> Who ought to receive the benefits of research and bear its burdens?
-> Requires a fair distribution of the costs and benefits across the population.